lowRISC/container-hotplug/README.md

   }
 }
 ```
-and use it by `--runtime hotplug` and appropriate annotation, e.g.
+and use it with the `--runtime hotplug` flag and appropriate annotation, e.g.
 ```bash
 sudo docker run --runtime hotplug -it --annotation org.lowrisc.hotplug.device=parent-of:usb:2b2e:c310 ubuntu:latest
 ```